-- Your goal is to establish rapport with the interviewer and show them that your qualifications will benefit their organization.
+- Your goal is to establish rapport with the interviewer and show them that your positive attitude and qualifications will benefit their organization.

 - As with all interviews, preparation is KEY!
 Please review tips for preparing for interviews in the “Preparation” section.

-- You will be asked a combination of questions in multiple formats designed to help the interviewer assess your specific qualifications for their available opportunities.
+- You will be asked multiple questions in multiple formats designed to help the interviewer assess your specific qualifications for their available opportunities.

 - In this situation, there is more than one interviewer.
-Typically, three to ten members of a panel may conduct this part of the selection process.
-This is your chance to put your group management and group presentation skills on display.
+Three to ten-panel members may conduct this part of the selection process.
+This is your chance to display your group management and presentation skills.

 - As quickly as possible, try to ‘read’ the various personality types of each interviewer and adjust to them.
 Find a way to connect with each interviewer.

 - Remember to take your time in responding to questions.
-Maintain primary eye contact with the panel member who asked the question, but also seek eye contact with other members of the panel as you give your response.
+Maintain primary eye contact with the panel member who asked the question, but also seek eye contact with other panel members as you respond.

 What is a Behavioral Interview?

-Behavioral interview questions have become more and more popular over the last few years.
-Many of the employers that recruit at USC use a combination of behavioral and traditional interview questions to select students for internships and full-time jobs.
+- Behavioral interview questions have become increasingly popular over the last few years.
+Many employers that recruit at USC use behavioral and traditional interview questions to select students for internships and full-time jobs.
 Behavior-based interviewing is a way to screen candidates and get more tangible information from potential hires.
-The basic premise behind this type of interview is that your past behavior is the best predictor of your future performance and actions in the workplace.
+The basic premise behind this type of Interview is that your past behavior is the best predictor of your future performance and actions in the workplace.
 Behavioral questions may be asked in any interview format—telephone, Skype/Zoom, panel, or one-on-one.
-You should be prepared to answer a few behavioral-based questions during your interview.
+It would be best if you were prepared to answer a few behavioral-based questions during your Interview.